dspetukhov/data-quality-automated-evaluator/README.md

 #### `transformations`

-This section specifies a dict with at least one key-value pair where key is a column name to be created or replaced and value is a SQL expression to be applied to one or multiple columns in data.
-If the key matches any existing column name in data, it replaces that column with transformed values, otherwise new column is created.
+This section specifies a dict with at least one key-value pair where the key is a column name to be created or replaced and the value is a SQL expression to be applied to one or multiple columns in data.
+If the key matches any existing column name in data, it replaces that column with transformed values, otherwise a new column is created.

 #### `date_column`

-This value defines the column to aggregate data by time intervals.
-It is obligatory to have date column in data and it is recommended to define this value explicitly in this configuration section.

-If this value is not defined, a column with the name `date_column` will be picked up as a date column.
-Therefore, having `date_column` in data created with `transformations` is also a working option.
+This value specifies a date or datetime column to use for aggregating data over time intervals.
+If not specified, the tool will try to use a column named `date_column`, which can be created with `transformations`.

 #### `time_interval`

 This value is used to divide the date or datetime range in `date_column` into equal intervals.
 The division is implemented with [polars.Expr.dt.truncate](https://docs.pola.rs/api/python/stable/reference/expressions/api/polars.Expr.dt.truncate.html).

-The default value is "1d", which corresponds to one day, so any other value required should be stated explicitly.
+The default value is "1d", which corresponds to one day, so any other value required must be stated explicitly.

 #### `target_column`

-This value defines a column in data to calculate target average, which is class balance in machine learning binary classification problems.
+This optional value specifies a column in data to calculate target average, which is the class balance in machine learning binary classification problems.
 The calculation result will be shown in the `Overview` section of the markdown report.

-If this value is not stated, a column with the name `target_column` is picked up as target column.
-If there is no `target_column` in the data, it can be created through `transformations`.
+If this value is not stated, a column with the name `target_column` will be used as target column.
+If there is no `target_column` in the data, it can be created with `transformations`.

-This section is not obligatory.

 #### `columns_to_exclude`

-This section specifies a list of columns that will be excluded from evaluation.
-This is optional.
+This optional value specifies a list of columns to be excluded from the evaluation process.

 #### `outliers`

+This section specifies parameters to evaluate outliers and highlight outlier areas on charts:

-- `criterion` defines method for outlier detection: `IQR` or `Z-score`.
-This value is must if outliers are expected to be shown on charts.
+- `criterion` defines a method for outlier detection: `IQR` or `Z-score`.
+This value is mandatory if outlier areas are expected to be shown on charts.
-- `multiplier` defines value to detect outliers with IQR method.
-This is optional as the default value is 1.5.
-- `threshold` defines value to detect outliers with the Z-score method.
-This is optional as the default value is 3.
+- `multiplier_iqr` defines the multiplier for the IQR range to determine outlier boundaries (defaults to 1.5).
+- `threshold_z_score` defines the Z-score threshold for identifying outliers (defaults to 3.0).

 #### `markdown`

+This section specifies parameters related to the markdown report being produced:

-- `name` defines the name of the markdown report.
-The default value is `README.md`, any other name requires explicit definition.
+- `name` defines the name of the report (defaults to `README.md`).
-- `css_style` defines a path to the file with CSS style for tables.
-It is not obligatory to have one.
+- `css_style` defines a path to the file with CSS style for tables, e.g. [style.css](style.css), which is optional.
-- `float_precision` defines the number of decimal places to format floats in markdown tables.
-The default value is 4.
+- `float_precision` defines the number of decimal places to format floats in markdown tables (defaults to 4).

 #### `plotly`

-All these Plotly configuration parameters and styles are optional and can be brought into line with your perceptions.
+All these Plotly configuration parameters and styles are optional and can be adjusted to match your preferences:

-- `plot` defines style for [plotly.graph_objs.Scatter](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Scatter.html#plotly.graph_objects.Scatter), which renders evaluated statistics over time.
+- `plot` defines style for [plotly.graph_objs.Scatter](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Scatter.html#plotly.graph_objects.Scatter), which renders evaluated descriptive statistics over time intervals.
-- `outliers` defines style to highlight outliers with Plotly shapes.
+- `outliers` defines style for Plotly shapes to highlight outliers.
-- `grid` defines style for grid lines on charts.
+- `grid` defines style for grid lines.
 - `layout` defines extra parameters to adjust [layout](https://plotly.com/python/reference/layout/).
-The default chart height equals 512 pixels.
+The default chart height equals 512 pixels, default template is `plotly_white`.
 - `subplots` define extra parameters to adjust spacing in the [subplot grid](https://plotly.com/python-api-reference/generated/plotly.subplots.make_subplots.html).
 - `scale_factor` defines factor to scale a chart, defaults to 1.

-Plotly theme, which is `plotly_white` by default, is set in [utility](utility/__init__.py#6) module.

 [Back to table of contents](#table-of-contents)